 Many of us are quarantined and spending time at home.
 Some of us are lonely, anxious, depressed, or even bored.
 I remembered about this devotional because it got me through some of my most stressful times.
 I kept it at arms-reach under my bed along with a journal and pen through my middle and high school years, despite whatever rebelliousness I was in.
 Whenever I was worried, stressed, anxious, angry, depressed… this little devotional got me through it all.
 It planted some truths in my heart and is producing fruit today.

 The Bible talks about trials we’d face in this life, and it doesn’t leave us there.
 There are specific principles and instructions laid out for us to follow – these commands are given to us to encourage and help us get through each trial and season of life.

 I struggled with mostly fear – fear of the future, of the dark, of heights, etc. – but when I’d read the one-minute nugget from God Calling, it helped me recognize God’s voice a little better each time.
 I started to memorize the verses and found myself thinking about them throughout each day.
 I became more interested in studying the Bible here and there.
-I started to pray more often throughout my day.
+I began to pray more often throughout my day.
 Even though I did go through rebellion and disobedience to my parents, I found that God would still speak to me.